 MCB 419 Homework 5

-The first part of the assignment is to complete the exam1 programming exercise as
+The first part of the assignment is to construct the NetLogo model

 Completing this part will be worth 80% of your hw05 grade.